kaushikacharya/course_programming_assignment/Introduction_to_Deep_Learning_and_Neural_Networks/notes/Chapter_5.md

     - Learn how to reconstruct the input data.
 - Additional info (KA):
     - [Variational Autoencoders: A Vanilla Implementation](https://mlarchive.com/deep-learning/variational-autoencoders-a-vanilla-implementation/)
+        - Main goal:
+            - To generate high quality output data (e.g. images, texts, or sounds) that belong to the same distribution of the input data.
+        - Three main families of generative models:
+            - Variational autoencoders (VAE)
+            - Generative Adversarial Network (GANs)
+            - Diffusion Models
 - 1st part:
     - Encoder
         - Receives the input and encodes it in a latent space of a lower dimension (the latent variables $z$).